 Possible Side Effects of Alectinib

 There are a number of things you can do to manage the side effects of alectinib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 There are several things you can do to prevent or relieve constipation.
 Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
 If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve the constipation.

-This medication can cause swelling (edema) in the face and extremities.
-However, this can be a sign of other problems, so be sure to report any abnormal swelling to your healthcare team for further evaluation.
+This medication can cause swelling (edema) in the face, especially around the eyes, and extremities.
+This can be a sign of other problems, so be sure to report any abnormal swelling to your healthcare team for further evaluation.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 1 week for women and 3 months for men after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-Do not breastfeed while receiving this medication, or for 1 week after stopping this medication.
+You should not breastfeed while taking this medication or for one week after your last dose.